archeofoss/archeofoss/2022/programme.md

 Please, feel free to contact us anytime by sending an email at [julian.bogdani@uniroma1.it](mailto:julian.bogdani@uniroma1.it).

 ---

+**Update 2022-09-19**: For those who are coming to Sapienza, please remember that a **face mask** is still required to access the building.
+So please remember to bring it with you, otherwise, it can be bought in the nearby shops.
+Also, your presence in the building in the days of the conference must be reported, for the tracking of COVID-19 cases.
+Please [fill this form](https://docs.google.com/forms/d/e/1FAIpQLSfFC1083nvlTACVNR4BfB1yIifXRUussX4ysKm4QZRo4y9kLA/viewform), for each day of the conference, and keep the confirmation email ready to access the conference room.
+More informationa are available at [https://www.uniroma1.it/it/notizia/covid-19-procedure-di-accesso-alle-sedi-sapienza](https://www.uniroma1.it/it/notizia/covid-19-procedure-di-accesso-alle-sedi-sapienza).
+Please note that the form can be filled-out in advance.

+---
 [Download ArcheoFOSS 2022 programme (PDF)](./ArcheoFOSS-2022-programme.pdf) [last update 2022-09-19]

 ---